xrarch/sdk/README.md

 ## Usage

 Modify the `./lua.sh` shell script to use your LuaJIT executable.
-LuaJIT was optional at one point, but is now required.

 Then the following scripts can be used as follows: